Cologne 06.–09.11.2025 #artcologne2025

 A video still from the work ‘Le Chant des Maisons’ by Annika Kahrs

 Performance at the intersection of art and music: the video work ‘Le Chant des Maisons’ by Annika Kahrs from 2022.
-Photo: LBBW Foundation
+Photo: LBBW Collection

-Ms Thomann, what will be the focus of this year's special exhibition of the LBBW Collection at ART COLOGNE?
+Ms. Thomann, what will be the focus of the LBBW Collection's special exhibition at ART COLOGNE this year?

 How many works from the more than 3,000 pieces owned by Landesbank Baden-Württemberg did you select, and based on what criteria?

 Around 30 works from the LBBW collection will be on display.
-Under the question ‘Is art audible and sound visible?’, the selection presents works from the collection that show artistic positions in new and sometimes surprising combinations.
-For me, an important aspect of the selection is also the media diversity of the artworks: from drawings, videos and paintings to three-dimensional works.
-All of the works on display allow the collection to resonate in new ways: they provide insights into the diverse focus of the LBBW collection and show how a lively, multi-voiced collection has developed over more than 50 years.
+Under the question “Is art audible and sound visible?”, the selection presents works from the collection that answer this question in a variety of ways.
+Another important aspect of the selection for me is the media diversity of the artworks: these range from drawings and paintings to video works and three-dimensional pieces.
+All of the works on display allow the collection to resonate in new ways: they provide insights into the diverse focus of the LBBW collection and show how a lively, multifaceted collection has developed over more than 50 years.

 Who created the most recent and oldest works?